MadrHacks/snakeCTF2023-Writeups/web/phpotato/writeup.md

 );
 ```

-We just have to understand how to control on of the parameters to exploit it.
+We just have to understand how to control one of the parameters to exploit it.
 Let's read how the URL is rewritten in the `.htaccess`:

 ```